-- Identify the actors and stages involved in the evacuation design phase.
+- Identify the actors and stages involved in the design phase.

-- Identify data exchange requirements to carry out evacuation analysis using modeling tools.
+- Identify data exchange requirements to carry out circulation analysis using modeling tools.

 - Identify current IFC support for data exchange and limitations, together with areas for improvement.

-All dokuments are licensed as a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License
+All documents are licensed as a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License

 (Attribution-Non-Commercial-ShareAlike 4.0).
 Further information can be found at